TREASURIES-U.S. bonds get safety bid before debt ceiling battle

 Retail sales, however, were stronger-than-forecast in December, a result that prompted some short-lived profit-taking in Treasuries.

-Bonds also got support when Fed Chairman Ben Bernanke, in a question and answer session at the University of Michigan on Monday, offered no sign that the Fed would curb its aggressive bond purchases despite speculation - raised by the release of minutes from the Fed’s most recent policy meeting - that purchases could end this year.
+In a question and answer session at the University of Michigan on Monday, Bernanke painted a cautiously optimistic outlook for U.S. growth but did not hint that the Fed would curb its aggressive bond purchases despite speculation - raised by the release of minutes from the Fed’s most recent policy meeting - that purchases could end this year.

 Bernanke said the economy appeared to be responding to the Fed’s aggressive easing of monetary policy, but not as fast as the central bank would like.